Super-Resolution Domain Adaptation Networks for Semantic Segmentation via Pixel and Output Level Aligning: Introduction

 To the best of our knowledge, there are few UDA algorithms for remote sensing images that explicitly consider the resolution problem.
-Most UDA works dealt with the resolution problem by simply interpolation \cite{9060818} or adjusting the parameters of kernel function \cite{8960415}.
-When the domain gap of resolution between source and target domains is not serious, some researchers \cite{8945138,9070187} ignored the resolution problem.
-For instance, Yan \emph{et al}. \cite{8945138} proposed a triplet adversarial domain adaptation method to learn a domain-invariant classifier in output-space by a novel domain discriminator, which ignored the resolution problem between source and target domains.
-Instead of matching the distributions in output-space, Zhang \emph{et al}. \cite{9060818} developed to eliminate the domain shift by aligning the distributions of the source and target data in the feature space, which dealt with the resolution problem only by interpolation.
-Liu \emph{et al}. \cite{8960415} also minimized the distance of feature distributions between source and target domains through metric under different kernel functions, which reduced the effect of resolution problem by adjusting the parameters of kernel function.
+The existing algorithms usually neglecte the resolution problem when the resolution differences between source and target domains are not obvious \cite{Yan2020Triplet, Zhang2020Domain}, or deal with the problem by simply interpolation \cite{Zhang2020Unsupervised} or adjusting the parameters of kernel function \cite{Liu2020MultiKernel}.
+For instance, Yan \emph{et al}. \cite{Yan2020Triplet} proposed a triplet adversarial domain adaptation method to learn a domain-invariant classifier in output-space by a novel domain discriminator, without considering resolution problem between the source and target domains.
+Instead of matching the distributions in output-space, Zhang \emph{et al}. \cite{Zhang2020Unsupervised} proposed to eliminate the domain shift by aligning the distributions of the source and target data in the feature space, where the resolution problem was dealt with interpolation.
+Liu \emph{et al}. \cite{Liu2020MultiKernel} minimized the feature distributions distance between source and target domains through metric under different kernel functions, which reduced the effect of resolution problem by adjusting the parameters of kernel function.
 However, the existing UDA methods for remote sensing images have not explicitly studied the resolution problem.